tessington/qsci381/README.md

 ## Installation

-You can install the released version of QSCI381 from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of QSCI381  with:

 ``` r
 library(devtools)